api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

 ```

+These values represent different types of bets that players can make in the game
+of Roulette.

-The contract also defines several error messages and events:
+The contract defines several mapping variables to store information about user
+bets and the results of each spin in the game of Roulette:

 ```solidity
   error HouseBalanceTooLow();